gatsbyjs/gatsby/packages/gatsby-source-graphcms/README.md

 plugins: [
   /*
    * Gatsby's data processing layer begins with “source”
    * plugins.
-Here the site sources its data from a graphql endpoint */
+Here the site sources its data from the GraphCMS endpoint */
   {
     resolve: `gatsby-source-graphcms`,